 Dog Toy Safety

+Still working on your mad scientist sewing skills?
+Dreaming of dabbling with sewing experiments in the dog toy lab?
 One of the fabulous things about making a monster is that a little imperfection is perfect!
-You can easily scale the project to suit the size of your pet.
+You can also easily adjust the design and features, and scale the project to suit the size of your pet.
 Cat brother Tiger has his own matching mini-Frankenstein homemade felt catnip toy.

 Creating a DIY Frankenstein Dog Toy